NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 If you don’t have a wine fridge, follow these tips for proper wine storage at home:

 1. Find a Cool, Dark Place: A closet, basement, or cupboard away from heat sources works well.
+For creative ideas, see our wine storage in small spaces guide.

 2. Store Bottles Sideways: Especially for corked wine, storing bottles on their side keeps the cork moist—find out more about the importance of wine bottle orientation.
+To keep your bottles organized and properly oriented, check out our variety of wine racks designed for every space and style.

 3. Avoid Temperature Fluctuations: Consistent temperature is key to wine preservation.